 - You must never give the Blue Badge to friends or family to allow them to park for free, even if they are visiting you.

-If someone else is driving you, you must let them know the rules.
+If someone else is driving you, you must tell them the rules.

 See Rights and Responsibilities for Blue Badge holders (GOV.UK) for full details of how to use and display a Blue Badge correctly.